-Unlike some cities, Bossier City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bossier City are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bossier City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bossier City is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Bossier City who work in office and administrative support (12.49%), sales jobs (10.69%), and management occupations (7.90%).

 The overall education level of Bossier City is somewhat higher than in the average US city of 21.84%: 26.05% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Bossier City in 2010 was $25,617, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $102,468 for a family of four.
 However, Bossier City contains both very wealthy and poor people as well.

 Bossier City is an extremely ethnically-diverse city.
 The people who call Bossier City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bossier City residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bossier City include German, English, French , and Italian.

 The most common language spoken in Bossier City is English.
 Other important languages spoken here include Spanish and French.